 Emotional Craig Richards says semi-final loss was his last game as England boss

+Emotional Craig Richards says World Cup semi-final loss was his last game as England boss

-‘It will be someone else that takes the team forward,’ Richards said after the World Cup defeat to New Zealand.
+‘It will be someone else that takes the team forward,’ Richards said after the defeat by New Zealand

 Richards, who took on the position following the 2017 tournament in Australia, watched two swift tries at the start of the second half sink his side and send the Kiwi Ferns through to Saturday’s final against Australia.